 These forms are available online and you can use them by clicking on the links referenced above.
 But it is not as simple as filling them out and calling it a day.
 This is once again where care must be taken to make sure that the information you are providing is correct and up-to-date.
 Even sophisticated business people sometimes misread these forms and provide inaccurate information.

 Failing to give accurate information or updating the information when there are changes can have adverse consequences on your divorce case.
 A full discussion of disclosures in California is beyond the scope of this article.
-However, contrary to what many family law lawyers believe, ours do not think that you have to wait until you start the divorce process before getting started on these forms.
+However, contrary to what many family law lawyers believe, ours do not think that you have to wait until you start the California divorce process before getting started on these forms.

 We prefer this process starts even before filing so that by the time you file and you serve your wife, all of your disclosures are completed and up-to-date.
 There are many great reasons to do this and possibly the most important one is how quickly you can move your case along.
 This allows you to make early settlement offers to resolve as many issues as possible.
 Speaking of settlement…